dhowai/portfolio-5-electric-axles/README.md

     -   Add pagination for comments and products page for better user experience.
     -   Ability for users to delete their account.
     -   Have a group in the navigation bar for new items, items on sale, etc.
-    -   Create own unique 404 and 500 error pages to redirect users to.
-    -   Use a modal as a confirmation before deleting a product from the site.
     -   Have a custom page/message informing guest users to create an account to use the wishlist feature.
     -   Have an add-to-basket functionality from the wishlist page.
     -   Implement a Django package called MPTT which creates dynamic groups, to create a better grouping of products.
-    -   Improve newsletter functionality with mailchimp, have a better success page displaying more information to the user.
+    -   Create a newsletter and send to subscribers with mailchimp.

 [Back to Top](#table-of-contents)